albertodpl/claude-code-setup/claude-configuration/global/_claude/commands/commit.md

 3. Commit the files to the local git repository.

 ## Commit message format
-Do not mention Claude or Claude Code as a co-author in the commit message.
+- Do not mention Claude or Claude Code as a co-author in the commit message.
+- Do not mention code formatting fixes in the commit message.

 ### Example commit message
 Update hero section content and button layout